Questions we’re often asked about our vehicles & equipment

 Absolutely!
 Each vehicle comes with a concise but detailed User Guide, which gives step-by-step instructions for using all of the main items of equipment, and tips for driving our Land Rovers both on and off road.
 We also provide a full briefing when we deliver the vehicle to you, which generally takes about 20 minutes.

 Yes, we do.
 Please note though that it’s mandatory to hire the Dog Package, and that dogs aren’t allowed in the tents.
 Also, dogs can only travel with a maximum of 2 people, since the dog ‘hammock’ renders the rear seats unusable for other purposes.
 Please also refer to the Outdoor Access Code for guidance with respect to the responsible handling of dogs in Scotland’s wilderness.

-As it’s important to us that our clients respect the interests of locals, landowners and the environment, we restrict the maximum number of vehicles a party can hire to two (implying a maximum group size of 8 people: 4 per car).
+As it’s important to us that our clients respect the interests of locals, landowners and the environment, we restrict the maximum group size to one car / 4 people.
 We feel that larger groups of vehicles and people can undermine the principles of ‘treading lightly’.

 - Do you allow stag / hen parties?

 Unfortunately we don’t hire vehicles for the purposes of stag and hen parties.

 If you’re looking to drive big mileages on dirt roads, unfortunately Scotland will disappoint.
 Almost all of Scotland’s main public roads are paved (indeed Macadam-type road construction was pioneered by a Scot).
 But the benefit of a 4×4 is that it allows setting up camp away from the road.
 Drive down onto the beach with a confidence you could never have in a 2 wheel drive camper van.
 When choosing a campsite, a small distance can make a big difference to the quality of your evening: a few meters across some open ground could reward you with a spectacular vantage point you wouldn’t otherwise get.